jep9731/academic-MSDS410-coursework/README.md

 # MSDS410 – Statistics and Data Modeling for Supervised Learning

-This repository showcases selected coursework and projects from MSDS410, demonstrating **applied statistical modeling** and **supervised learning** skills.
+This repository showcases selected coursework and projects from **MSDS 410: Supervised Learning Methods**, demonstrating **applied statistical modeling**, **predictive analytics**, and **supervised learning skills**.

 ---

 ## 📌 Overview

-MSDS410 focuses on traditional statistics and data modeling techniques for **supervised learning problems** in observational and experimental research.
-The core objective is to build, evaluate, and interpret predictive models with clearly defined **explanatory** and **response** variables.
+MSDS 410 introduces traditional statistics and data modeling for supervised learning problems as employed in observational and experimental research.
+With supervised learning, there is a clear distinction between explanatory and response variables.
+The objective is to predict responses, whether they be quantitative (as with multiple regression) or categorical (as with logistic regression and multinomial logit models).

-This repository highlights practical applications of:

-* Predictive modeling for quantitative and categorical outcomes.
+Students explore data, identify appropriate models, and validate models using techniques for:

-* Statistical reasoning and research design.
+* Observational and experimental research design
-* Reproducible data analysis and clear communication of results.
+* Data visualization and exploratory data analysis
+* Variable transformation and feature engineering
+* Model diagnostics and assumption checking
+* Model selection and validation strategies

 ---